wharfkit/docs/SessionKit/Architecture.md

+---
-# Architecture
+title: Architecture
+description: The Session Kit is a software development kit focused on managing Antelope-based user sessions in web applications.
+category: SessionKit
+order: 1
+---

 One of Wharf's major components in the Session Kit, a software development kit focused on managing Antelope-based user sessions in web applications.

 Its major responsibilities are: